goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 ## Next steps

 1. [ ] Fine tune RSS feeds for blogs, Google News, Reddit.
-2. [ ] fetch full article for each Google News rss feed
+2. [ ] fetch full article for each Google News rss feed or setup shadowsocks proxy for kindle
 3. [ ] runs it up on a server